Bluetooth: History

-Bluetooth's early incorporation into consumer electronics products continued at Vosi Technologies in Costa Mesa, California, initially overseen by founding members Bejan Amini and Tom Davidson.
-Vosi Technologies had been created by real estate developer Ivano Stegmenga, with United States Patent 608507, for communication between a cellular phone and a vehicle's audio system.
-At the time, Sony/Ericsson had only a minor market share in the cellular phone market, which was dominated in the US by Nokia and Motorola.
-Due to ongoing negotiations for an intended licensing agreement with Motorola beginning in the late 1990s, Vosi could not publicly disclose the intention, integration, and initial development of other enabled devices which were to be the first "Smart Home" internet connected devices.
+Bluetooth's early incorporation into consumer electronics continued at Vosi Technologies in Costa Mesa, California, initially overseen by founding members Bejan Amini and Tom Davidson.
+Vosi Technologies had been created by real estate developer Ivano Stegmenga, with United States Patent 5,797,088, for communication between a cellular phone and a vehicle's audio system.

+Due to ongoing negotiations (beginning in the late 1990s) for an intended licensing agreement with Motorola, Vosi could not publicly disclose the intention, integration, and initial development of other enabled devices which were to be the first "Smart Home" internet connected devices.

-Vosi needed a means for the system to communicate without a wired connection from the vehicle to the other devices in the network.
-Bluetooth was chosen, since Wi-Fi was not yet readily available or supported in the public market.
-Vosi had begun to develop the Vosi Cello integrated vehicular system and some other internet connected devices, one of which was intended to be a table-top device named the Vosi Symphony, networked with Bluetooth.
-Through the negotiations with Motorola, Vosi introduced and disclosed its intent to integrate Bluetooth in its devices.
-In the early 2000s a legal battle ensued between Vosi and Motorola, which indefinitely suspended release of the devices.
-Later, Motorola implemented it in their devices, which initiated the significant propagation of Bluetooth in the public market due to its large market share at the time.
+Vosi needed a means for a system to communicate, without a wired connection, information between a vehicle's audio system and other devices in a network.
+Bluetooth was chosen because Wi-Fi was not yet readily available or supported in the public market.
+Vosi had also begun to develop the Vosi Cello integrated vehicular system and some other internet connected devices, one of which was intended to be a table-top device named the Vosi Symphony, networked with Bluetooth.

+While in ongoing licensing negotiations with Motorola, Vosi introduced and disclosed its intent to integrate Bluetooth in its devices.
+In the early 2000s, a legal battle ensued between Vosi and Motorola, which indefinitely suspended release of Vosi's devices.
+Later, Motorola implemented Bluetooth in its own devices, which initiated significant propagation of Bluetooth in the public market, due to Motorola's larger market share vs Ericsson at the time.

 In 2012, Jaap Haartsen was nominated by the European Patent Office for the European Inventor Award.